artvin01/TF2-Zombie-Riot/README.md

 - [Kenzzer](https://github.com/Kenzzer) (Got gamedata and make an extention edit for us)
 - [Pelipoika](https://github.com/Pelipoika) (Npc base code that we heavily edited, thank you SO much for publishing it all.)

-IF YOU WISH TO USE THE MODELS THAT ARENT IN THE SOURCECODE, CONTACT THIS PERSON FOR PERMISSION, OTHERWISE PLEASE HAVE THIS DEFINE IN
+IF YOU WISH TO USE THE MODELS THAT ARENT IN THE SOURCECODE, CONTACT THIS PERSON FOR PERMISSION, OTHERWISE PLEASE HAVE THIS CVAR (zr_nospecial) ON 1
 USING THESE MODELS WITHOUT PERMISSION WILL ANGER US. thanks.

-#define SpecialZombiesNotIn

 - [Crusty](https://steamcommunity.com/profiles/76561198097667312/) (Modeler)